ConorHogan/Programming_Scripting_Projects/README.md

 ### 3.5.4 CORROLATION PAIRPLOT
 While looking at The Python Graph Gallery I also noticed the [Corrolation Matrix](https://python-graph-gallery.com/110-basic-correlation-matrix-with-seaborn/) which is a Seaborn Pairplot graph.
 To add a "hue" (reference colour scheme) that shows different species, I removed the index from the dataframe to allow me to set the "Species" column as a reference.
-Try to set the "df.index" as a reference for the "hue" returned an error.
+Trying to set the index (irisdf.index) as a reference for the "hue" returned an error.
 While I have included this in the Corrolation section it is probably more relevant to the next section on Comparing / Contrasting Species.

 ````python
 #https://python-graph-gallery.com/110-basic-correlation-matrix-with-seaborn/ & https://python-graph-gallery.com/111-custom-correlogram/